 Well prepared soil will greatly support healthy plants and flower production.
 Adding organic matter before planting provides nutrients, helps moisture retention and seed germination.
 Break down any clumps of dirt and rake the area smooth.
 Follow seed packet directions for planting.

 Compacted Clay or excessively rocky soils reduce germination rates and make it difficult for annuals to get started.
-To support healthy robust plants that will provide an abundance of blooms, amend clay soil with a 2-3” layer of compost dug in about 10” deep.
+To support healthy robust plants that will provide an abundance of blooms, amend clay soil with a 2-3” layer of compost.
 This will provide the right medium to support germination, moisture levels and growth.
-Amending soils early in the season or even the prior fall is ideal because the compost has time to break down and enrich the soil.
+Amending soils early in the season or the prior fall is ideal for prepping your annual cutting garden.